Bill's Homemade Telescope Making Project

 With the new, heavier focuser, the telescope is more top heavy and requires about 6 pounds in the back for balance.
 I think I can eliminate most of this this dead weight after I add a better cooling fans behind and in front of the mirror mount and attach a small telescope to the mirror box.

 Here is the base of the mount.
 The white plastic sheet base was salvaged from the old mount and trimmed down a bit.
 The plastic sheet pivots on top of the 3 teflon pads (~3X3 inches) that were screwed (countersinked) onto a board.
 I wanted to use "Ebony Star" laminate instead of a simple plastic sheet because I read it provides smoother motion, but I could not find it.
 The plastic sheet works okay, but I do have to apply a lubricant once in awhile to make the motion smoother ("Armor All" used to clean and protect car interiors works quite well).

 Update: In 2011, I bought a 4'X8' sheet of FRP Laminate (or glassboard as some call it) at a local hardware store.
 This material is very similar to Ebony star.
 I simply glued a sheet of the laminate directly over the old plastic sheet.
 The results are amazing.
 The scope now moves with ease with very little stiction or excessive drag.
 I sold the remainder of the large sheet to another telescope builder.
-You can buy smaller sheets of the material at this site:

 The board holding the pads was painted underneath with exterior grade paint to keep out moisture.
 The rest of the mount was given several coats of varnish.